 For AREA, you add the following dimension values:

 |Code||Name||Dimension Value Type|

 For the two main geographic areas, Americas and Europe, you add subcategories for regions by indenting the dimension values.
 This will let you report on sales or expenses in regions, and get totals for the larger geographic areas.
 You could also choose to use countries or regions as your dimension values, or states or cities, depending on your business.

 To set up a hierarchy, the codes must be in alphabetical order.
-This includes the codes of the dimension values that are provided in Dynamics 365.
+This includes the codes of the dimension values that are provided in Finance and Operations, Business edition.

 For DEPARTMENT, you add the following dimension values: